GordeevD/GordeevD.github.io/essays/questions.md

 <img width="200px" class="rounded float-start pe-4" src="../img/questions/stack.png">

-*Ever encountered a baffling bug that makes your code scream an error?
+*Every developer has faced a baffling bug that makes their code scream an error.
 This is where hair-pulling sessions begin.
 But for the truly masterful engineer, there's another route: the art of the smart question.*

 ## Definition
 Eric Steven Raymond, in his work "How To Ask Questions The Smart Way," lays out several general rules: do homework before you ask, choose the right place to ask, use meaningful specific titles, describe facts, etc.
 A well-phrased question should leave no room for uncertainty without walking into irrelevant territory.
 It should also spark inquisitiveness, drawing the respondent into a collaborative exploration.
+Asking smart questions not only helps to solve immediate problems but also fosters a collaborative environment.

 ## An example of a question that could be not smart to ask
 ```